nugaysamil/flutter_liquid_glass/README.md

 )
 ```

-## 🎯 Standalone Container with Custom Layer
+## Standalone Container with Custom Layer

-One of the most powerful features of `LiquidGlassContainer` is the ability to create **standalone containers** with their own independent glass layer.
+One of the most powerful features of `LGContainer` is the ability to create **standalone containers** with their own independent glass layer.
 This is perfect when you want a container to have unique glass effect settings that differ from the parent layer.

 ### When to Use Standalone Containers